ESMCI/visualCaseGen/paper.md

 # Constraint Solver

-One of the key challenges in configuring CESM is ensuring that different component settings are compatible. visualCaseGen addresses this challenge by incorporating an SMT-based constraint solver built using the Z3 SMT solver [@de2008z3].
+One of the key challenges in configuring CESM is ensuring that different model settings are compatible. visualCaseGen addresses this challenge by incorporating an SMT-based constraint solver built using the Z3 solver [@de2008z3].
 Z3 was chosen for its ability to manage complex logical relationships and efficiently reasoning about (in)compatibilities.